Wind-River/cloud-platform-deployment-manager/DEVELOPER.md

 git remote add origin git@github.com:<my_username>/cloud-platform-deployment-manager.git
 ```

+Alternatively, you can create the working directory anywhere except under GOPATH,
+and clone your private fork, which will also work fine.

 ## Working with a private fork of a vendor package
 In addition to the issues discussed in the preceding section, making changes to
 vendored packages poses an additional problem.
 That is, how to update the